HOME SEARCH ALL TOPICS

 All clothes had to be marked with the owner's name.
 The standard way was to sew in Cash's name tapes.
 There were regular inspections.

 Watches were forbidden, but at that time they were very expensive, being clockwork rather than digital.
-So perhaps it was understandable.
+So perhaps the rule was understandable.

 Summer uniform